abmajith/bare_metal_embedded_os/rpi_3bplus_EL/README.md

 cd buildroot-2024.02.2
 make raspberrypi3_64_defconfig
 ```
-Note: buildroot itself able to produce toolchain, bootloader, linux kernel and rootfile system, the reason why we doing this way
+Note: *Buildroot* itself can produce a toolchain, bootloader, Linux kernel,
-is first introducing ourself what are the components involved in building embedded linux.
-Because, once we move from here to
+and root file system, the reason why we perform all the details ourselves is to get familiarized with embedded Linux.
+Because once we move from here to
-work on custom board and software, we will work to fine tune the toolchain, and kernel.
+work on custom boards and software, we will work to fine-tune (in the sense that choosing the requirements for the project/application) the toolchain and kernel.

-After executing the last steps, now its our time to set up the receipe on how to build our rootfs!.
+It's our time to set up the recipe to build our root file system.

 ```bash
 make menuconfig
 ```
-It appreas a graphica menu bar to choose various receipe for the root file system

-Make sure that the *Target option* as  <br />
+Appears a graphic menu bar to choose various recipes for the root file systemMake sure that the Target option is as  <br />
-Target Architecture (AArch64 (little endian))  --->  <br />
+*Target Architecture* (AArch64 (little endian)) ---> <br />
-Target Architecture Variant (cortex-A53)  --->       <br />
+*Target Architecture* Variant (cortex-A53) --->  <br />

-Our *rasberry pi-3b+* is arm 64 bit little endian format processor.
+Our *Rasberry pi-3b+* is an arm 64-bit little endian format broadcom processor.  <br />

-In *Toolchain* option, choose Toolchain type as External toolchain, <br />
+In the *Toolchain* option, choose Toolchain type as External toolchain,  <br />
-toolchain external options: Toolchain as Custom toolchain, <br />
+In the *Toolchain external options*: Toolchain as Custom toolchain,  <br />
-Toolchain origin as Pre-installed toolchain, because we already downloaded linaro toolchain <br />
+Toolchain origin as Pre-installed toolchain, because we already downloaded Linaro toolchain  <br />
-and set Toolchain path as *(/home/your_project_path//toolchain/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu)* <br />
+and set Toolchain path as (*/home/your_project_path//toolchain/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu*)  <br />
-The Toolchain prefix set as *aarch64-linux-gnu* <br />
+The Toolchain prefix is set as *aarch64-linux-gnu* <br />

-Our downloaded linaro tool chain has some specific property,  <br />
+Our downloaded Linaro toolchain has some specific properties, <br />
 choose External toolchain gcc version as *7.x*,  <br />
 External toolchain kernel headers series as *4.10.x*,  <br />
 External toolchain C library as *glibc*  <br />
-And make sure you enable Toolchain *SSP,RPC, Fortron, OpemMb, and C++* These all are present in the linaro toolchain.
-And also enable all the rest.
+Make sure you enable *Toolchain SSP, RPC, Fortron, OpemMb, and C++*. <br />
+These all are present in the Linaro toolchain.
+And also disable the rest.
 There is nothing to change in *Build Options*,

-In system configuration options,
-make sure *Custom scripts to run after creating filesystem images* is empty, i.e remove string if its there. <br />
+In *system configuration* options, make sure the Custom scripts to run after creating filesystem images are empty,
+i.e. remove the string if it's there.

-In Kernel disable the Linux Kernel, since we already build a Linux kernel.
+In Kernel disable the Linux Kernel, since we already build a Linux kernel.  <br />

-And finally ensure that in *File System images* ext2/3/4 root filesystem, ext4 is enabled.
+And finally ensure that in File System images *ext2/3/4* root filesystem, *ext4* is enabled.  <br />

-Once saved the choosen prameter, the selected configuration stored in the same folder hidden file name *.config*
+Once the chosen parameters are, the selected configuration is stored in the same folder with a hidden file name *.config*, now run

-now run
 ```bash
 make
 ```
-I have created a Makefile, there change only the *toolchain_dir*, if you had similar folder structure, it should work fine!
+I have created a Makefile, changing only the *toolchain_dir*, if you had a similar folder structure, it should work fine!

-If you opt to use make file, before using make file, do the followings
+If you opt to use make file, before using make file, do the following
 ```bash
 mkdir -p toolchain
 mkdir -p kernel